Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: Introduction

-The 4.2$\sigma$ discrepancy between the data-driven SM prediction for $ a_{\mu}$ and the experimental result, and the discrepancy of comparable significance with the lattice results for $\amIW$ are accompanied by other anomalies.
-The long-standing $\sim\!3\sigma$ discrepancy between KLOE and BaBar, which provided the two most accurate determinations of $\shad$, is now overshadowed by the new CMD-3 measurement of the $e^+e^- \to \pi^+\pi^-$ cross section~\cite{CMD-3:2023alj}.
-The result of this measurement yields a value of $\sigma_{\pi^+\pi^-}$ well above previous results.
-In particular, in the energy range $\sqrt{s} \in [0.6,0.88]\,$GeV the CMD-3 contribution to $\amhvplo$ is more than $5\,\sigma$ above the contribution estimated from KLOE data~\cite{Anastasi:2017eio,CMD-3:2023alj}.
-It is then clear that, as regards possible hints of NP, these $(g-2)_\mu$-related anomalies cannot be solved just by assuming \textit{direct} new loop contributions to the muon anomalous magnetic moment, or NP contributions affecting solely the $e^+e^- \to\,$hadrons process.
-In fact in Ref.~\cite{Darme:2021huc} it was pointed out that, besides a {\it direct} NP contribution to the $(g-2)_\mu$, additional NP effects that act {\it indirectly} on the way $\shad$ is extracted from the experimental data were needed in order to reconcile the various discrepancies known at that time.
-Furthermore, it was shown how these indirect effects have the potential to impact the various experiments in different ways.\footnote{The need to resort to {\it indirect} effects on the measurement of $\shad$ to account for the $a_\mu$ discrepancies is also warranted by the fact that, as was argued in Ref.~\cite{DiLuzio:2021uty} (see also Ref.~\cite{Crivellin:2022gfu}), the possibility of solving the lattice/data-driven discrepancy relying only on {\it direct} NP contributions to the $e^+ e^- \to\,$hadrons process is excluded by a number of experimental constraints, as for example the global electroweak fits, which would enter in serious tension with observations, because of modifications of the hadronic contribution to the running of the fine-structure constant~\cite{Passera:2008jk,Crivellin:2020zul,Keshavarzi:2020bfy,Malaescu:2020zuc}. }
+In Ref.~\cite{Darme:2021huc} it was pointed out that, besides {\it direct} NP loop contribution to $(g-2)_\mu$, additional NP effects acting {\it indirectly} on the way $\shad$ is extracted from the experimental data were needed in order to reconcile the various discrepancies known at that time,\footnote{The need to resort to {\it indirect} effects on the measurement of $\shad$ to account for the $a_\mu$ discrepancies is also warranted by the fact that, as was argued in Ref.~\cite{DiLuzio:2021uty} (see also Ref.~\cite{Crivellin:2022gfu}), the possibility of solving the lattice/data-driven discrepancy relying only on {\it direct} NP contributions to the $e^+ e^- \to\,$hadrons process is excluded by a number of experimental constraints, as for example the global electroweak fits, which would enter in serious tension with observations, because of modifications of the hadronic contribution to the running of the fine-structure constant~\cite{Passera:2008jk,Crivellin:2020zul,Keshavarzi:2020bfy,Malaescu:2020zuc}.} and a class of NP scenarios in which specific types of indirect effects can affect the various experiments in different ways was put forth.